Benjamin Weiss: Awards and recognition

 gave the M.B.Porter Distinguished Lecture Series at Rice University (1998).
 In 2000 Weiss was elected as a Foreign Honorary Member of the American Academy of Arts and Sciences.
 In 2006 he was awarded the Rothschild Prize in Mathematics.
 In 2012 Weiss was elected a Fellow of the American Mathematical Society.
+In 2026 Weiss received the Israel Prize in Mathematics, Computer Science and Computer Engineering.